DAxGENAI/DAxGENAIONE/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-## ✅ Your Contact Form is Now Vercel-Ready!
+## ✅ Your Website is Now Vercel-Ready!

 ### What I've Done: